GitMax42/website/speed/index.md

 > *Website - Speed*

 ![image](https://github.com/ManfredGruber/website/blob/master/assets/website-speed-v2.png)
-Beside security, speed is one of the most important technical factors for a successful website!
+Beside [Security](https://developer.mozilla.org/en-US/docs/Web/Security), speed is one of the most important technical factors for a successful website!
 Below are some tips and techniques to speed up your website.

 <br/>